Emílio Garrastazu Médici: Foreign relations

 In 1971, President Richard Nixon and Médici discussed coordinating their efforts to overthrow Cuba's Fidel Castro and Chile's Salvador Allende.
-National security advisor Henry Kissinger's account of the 9 December 1971, White House visit by Médici was written "for the president's file" and classified Top Secret.
+National security advisor Henry Kissinger's account of the 9 December 1971 White House visit by Médici was written "for the president's file" and classified Top Secret.
 It was declassified on 4 September 2008, and made public in July as part of a State Department publication on U.S. foreign policy.

 Kissinger's memo shows that it was Nixon who raised the subject of Allende during the meeting, asking for Médici's views on Chile: "Médici said Allende would be overthrown".
 [Nixon] then asked whether Médici thought that the Chilean armed forces were capable of overthrowing Allende.
 Médici replied that he felt that they were, and [he] made clear that Brazil was "working towards this end."
 The memo notes that Nixon and Médici also discussed whether Cuba should have readmission to the Organization of American States.
 For his part, Médici noted that Peru was trying to persuade the OAS to consider readmitting Cuba and asked Nixon how they should cooperate to oppose the move.
 Nixon said he would study the issue and reply to Médici "privately".
 The OAS voted to lift sanctions on Cuba in 1974.

-Post-presidency
+Post-presidency and death

-Médici was succeeded by General Ernesto Geisel on 15 March 1974.
+Médici was succeeded by General Ernesto Geisel on March 15, 1974.
 Upon leaving the presidency, Médici retired from public life, aside from declaring himself against the political amnesty enacted in August 1979 during the administration of João Figueiredo.

-Death

-Médici died of kidney failure on 9 October 1985 at the age of 79 after suffering a stroke.
+Médici would die of kidney failure on October 9, 1985 at the age of 79 after suffering a stroke.
 His body was buried in the São João Batista Cemetery in Rio de Janeiro.